Ofsted: Ill-fitting female soldiers uniforms less smart than males

 Ofsted, which normally inspects schools, also called on the MoD to urgently deal with the "continuing and repeated failures" in infrastructure.

 RAF Officer Training Academy at RAF Cranwell in Lincolnshire was graded as "requiring improvement" over "inadequate" facilities.
-Inspectors also found classrooms unusable due to leaking roofs and that unreliable heating and hot water supplies left officer cadets unable to keep warm because of cold showers.
+Inspectors also found classrooms unusable due to leaking roofs and that unreliable heating and hot water supplies left officer cadets unable to keep warm and have hot showers.

 Ofsted said "urgent and significant repair and renovation" was needed at the academy as it was negatively affecting the morale and well-being of officer cadets.

-The report described how too often senior officers were spending time dealing with the "legacy of a lack of investment in infrastructure, or dealing with poor maintenance contracts".
+The report described how too often senior officers across the armed forces were spending time dealing with the "legacy of a lack of investment in infrastructure, or dealing with poor maintenance contracts".

 The Defence Medical Academy, which oversees the medical education of trainee medics and nurses, was also judged as "requiring improvement" over the quality of training.